Blog Post

 8. Can you provide references from your employee?

-Before making any verification calls, make sure your tenant has consented to the background check.
+Before making any verification calls, make sure your tenant has consented to the background check of their employment history.
 This is because many employers will want to see a written consent from the tenant applicant to release employment details.

 Here are some questions you can ask their employer?